HOW ARE THE BOARDING HOUSES STRUCTURED?

 WHAT’S A TYPICAL DAY LIKE FOR A BOARDER?

 The day begins at 6.45am when boys are woken by their House Manager (or ‘House Mum’).
 Each boy showers (in his ensuite) and dresses in his uniform, after which he makes his bed and tidies his room ready for room inspections.
-Once everything is in order, Years 7-11 boys attend breakfast in the Boarders' Dining Room, with Year 12 boys having breakfast ‘in house’.
+Once everything is in order, the whole house attends breakfast in the Dining Hall between 6.30am and 7.45am.
 Boys who have before-school extracurricular activities can attend breakfast earlier if required.

 Recess and lunch

-Boarders in Years 7-10 go to the Boarders Dining Room at recess and lunch to have their meals.
+Stage 4 and 5 boarders go to the Dining Room at recess and lunch to eat.
 After eating they can join their day friends in the school grounds or attend lunchtime activities.
-Years 11 and 12 Boarders collect their recess and lunch from the Boater Café in the Weeks Senior Academy.
+Stage 6 boarders enjoy recess and lunch from the Boater Cafe in the Weeks Senior Academy.

 End of school

-At the conclusion of the school day, boys return to their boarding houses where they are greeted and signed in by their House Manager.
+At the conclusion of the school day, boys return to their boarding house where they are greeted by their House Manager.
 Afternoon tea is provided for them in the kitchen located on their level.
 At this time boys can change out of their uniform and enjoy some free time, including local leave to Wahroonga shops or relaxing in the lounge areas and recreational room.
-Some boys have sports training or music practices to attend during this time.
+Some boys have sports training or music rehearsals to attend during this time.

-Homework (or ‘Prep’, as we call it) is a quiet time for study and homework.
+Prep is a quiet time for study and homework.
 The boys are required to do two prep sessions.
-During these sessions the house is kept quiet to allow boys the necessary time and peace to do their study and homework.
 During Prep, boys are required to sit at the desks in their rooms and are able to use their laptops for their homework or research.
 Headphones and group work are also permitted.

-Evening Boarding Tutors attend Prep on midweek nights to assist boys with specific questions, study techniques and general supervision to support boarding staff.
-The Evening Boarding Tutors are teachers from the day school or Old Boy graduates.
+Tutors attend prep on scheduled nights to help boys with specific problems or study techniques.
+The Evening Boarding Tutors visit the Boarding House every night and are teachers from the day school.

-After Prep, boys are allowed to use their mobile phones to contact parents up until bedtime.
+After Prep, boys are allowed to use their phones until bed time.
 At this time, all phones and laptops are locked away for the evening.

 Year 7 and 8 boarders need to be in bed by 9pm.
 They are often given reading time before lights out.
-Bed time for Year 9 and 10 boarders is 9.45pm.
-The Head of House may allow boys to stay up later for prep if required.
+Bedtime for Year 9 and 10 boarders is 9.40pm.
+The Head of Stage may allow boys to stay up later for Prep if required.
 Senior boys (Year 11 and 12) can continue with late prep until 11pm with special permission, otherwise lights out is at 10.30pm.

-Weekends within the Boarding Houses are a bit more casual and relaxed.
-Saturday mornings are similar to that of weekdays due to sporting activities.
-However, after lunch boarders have free time.
-On Sunday the boys are allowed a sleep in.
-Weekend activities and outings are arranged by each Head of Stage and are advertised in their weekly newsletter to parents and boys throughout the year.
+Weekends for the Knox Boarding community are a bit more casual and relaxed.
+Saturday mornings are similar to that of weekdays due to sporting activities; however after lunch they are able to have some free time.
+On Sunday the boys are allowed a sleep in and have a later breakfast.
+The older boys are allowed to go on short leave (up to four hours) unsupervised; however the younger boys are usually taken out for outings and excursions by the resident on duty.

 ARE BOARDERS ALLOWED OUT ON THE WEEKEND?